-- 1.1 Determination of blood indices
+Determination of blood indices

-- 1.2 Determination of blood pressure.
+Determination of blood pressure.

-- 2. Respiration-
+2. Respiration-

-- 2.1 Estimation of oxygen consumption by the organism under stressed condition (thermal stress).
+Estimation of oxygen consumption by the organism under stressed condition (thermal stress).

-- 2.2 Demonstration of rate of transpiration by photometry.
+Demonstration of rate of transpiration by photometry.

-- 2.3 Effect of temperature on the rate of respiration.
+Effect of temperature on the rate of respiration.

-- 3. Seed physiology-
+3. Seed physiology-

-- 3.1 Seed health testing.
+Seed health testing.

-- 3.2 Determination of percent viability of seeds by germination method. - 3.3 Germination inducers and inhibitors - 3.4 Determination of $\beta$ -amylase activity in germinating seeds. - 3.5 Effect of salinity on seed germination. - 4.
-Stress Physiology- - 4.1 Plant responses against salinity and metalstress - 4.2 Radioisotope methodology and its principles (GM Counter and Scintillation counter)
+Determination of percent viability of seeds by germination method.

+Germination inducers and inhibitors

+Determination of β -amylase activity in germinating seeds.

+Effect of salinity on seed germination.

+4. Stress Physiology-

+Plant responses against salinity and metalstress

+Radioisotope methodology and its principles (GM Counter and Scintillation counter)

-BSP 556 DEVELOPMENTAL BIOLOGY LAB
+BSP 557 DEVELOPMENTAL BIOLOGY LAB

 - CO 1.
 Develop practical skills using model organisms in developmental biology - CO 2.
 Gain the skills to isolate and mount the imaginal discs, sex comb, genital plate. - CO 3.
 Carry out practicals on developmental mutants in Drosophila and Arabidopsis. - CO 4.
 Carry out staining techniques for gametes and embryo. - 1.
 Study of model organisms used in developmental Biology. - 2.
 Isolation and mounting of imaginal discs. - 3.
 Structure of sperms and eggs. - 4.
 Isolation and mounting of sex comb and genital plate in Drosophila. - 5.
 Study of developmental mutants in Drosophila and Arabidopsis. - 6.
 Spiral cleavage and general development in snail. - 7.
 Study of hemimetabolous and holometabolous development in insects. - 8.
 Life cycle and metamorphosis in frogs. - 9.
 Structure of Drosophila and chick egg. - 10.
 Study of chick embryo by vital staining technique. - 11.
 Developmental stages in frog. - 12.
 Developmental stages in chick. - 13.
-Study of spermatogenesis in rat.
+Study of spermatogenesis in rat. - 14.
+Plant cell totipotency (growing a carrot from adult cells) - 15.
+Seed germination

-BSP 557 NUTRITIONAL BIOLOGY LAB
+BSP 558 NUTRITIONAL BIOLOGY LAB